Battle of al-Qadisiyyah: Fall of al-Qadisiyyah

-The Sassanid front, after putting up a last stand, finally collapsed; part of the Sassanid army retreated in an organized manner while the rest retreated in panic towards the river.
-At this stage Jalinus took command of what was left of the Sassanid army and claimed control of the bridgehead, succeeding in getting the bulk of the army across the bridge safely.
+The Sasanian front, after putting up a last stand, finally collapsed; part of the Sasanian army retreated in an organized manner while the rest retreated in panic towards the river.
+At this stage Jalinus took command of what was left of the Sasanian army and claimed control of the bridgehead, succeeding in getting the bulk of the army across the bridge safely.
 The battle of al-Qadisiyyah was over, and the Muslims were victorious.
 Sa'd sent the cavalry regiments in various directions to pursue the fleeing Persians.
-The stragglers that the Muslims met along the way were either killed or taken captive.
-Heavy casualties were suffered by the Sassanids during these pursuits.
+The stragglers that the Muslim cavalry met along the way were either killed or taken captive.
+Heavy casualties were suffered by the Sasanians during these pursuits.

 Aftermath

 From this battle, the Arab Muslims gained a large number of spoils, including the famed jewel-encrusted royal standard, called the Derafsh-e-Kāveyān (the 'flag of Kāveh').
 The jewel was cut up and sold in pieces in Medina.
 The Arab fighters became known as 'Ahl al-Qādisiyyah', or "Ahl al-Qawadis", and held the highest prestige among later Arab settlers within Iraq and its important garrison town, Kufa.

 Once the battle of Qadisiyya was over, Sa'd sent a report of the Muslim victory to Umar.
-The battle shook Sassanian rule in Iraq to its foundations but was not the end of their rule in Iraq.
-As long as the Sassanids held their capital Ctesiphon, there was always the danger that at some suitable moment they would attempt to recover what they had lost and drive away the Arabs from Iraq.
+The battle shook Sasanian rule in Iraq to its foundations but was not the end of their rule in Mesopotamia.
+As long as the Sasanians held their capital Ctesiphon, there was always the danger that at some suitable moment they would attempt to recover what they had lost and drive away the Muslims from Mesopotamia.
 Caliph Umar thus sent instructions to Saad that as a sequel to the battle of Qadisiyyah, the Muslims should push forward to capture Ctesiphon.
 The Siege of Ctesiphon continued for two months, and the city was finally taken in March 637.
 Muslim forces conquered the Persian provinces up to Khuzistan.
-The conquest was slowed, however, by a severe drought in Arabia in 638 and the plague in southern Iraq and Syria in 639.
+The conquest was slowed, however, by a severe drought in Arabia in 638 and the plague of Imwas in southern Mesopotamia and the Levant in 639.
 After this, Caliph Umar wanted a break to manage the conquered territories and for then he wanted to leave the rest of Persia to the Persians.
 Umar is reported to have said:

 The Persian perspective, however, was the polar opposite: one of great embarrassment, humiliation, and scorn.
-The pride of the imperial Sassanids had been hurt by the conquest of Iraq by the Arabs, and the Sassanids continued the struggle to regain the lost territory.
+The pride of the imperial Sasanians had been hurt by the conquest of Iraq by the Arabs, and the Sasanians continued the struggle to regain the lost territory.
 Thus, a major Persian counterattack was launched and repulsed at the Battle of Nahavand, fought in December 641.